NEW: International GCSE French (9265)

 OxfordAQA provides the resources and advice you need to get started with and teach the International GCSE French specification effectively.

-• Schemes of work to allow you to plan how to deliver the specification
+• Schemes of work to allow you to plan how to deliver the specification in a way that will best suit you and your students

 • Teaching guidance to outline clearly the scope of teaching and learning

-• Paper 2: Speaking, 20 minutes (includes 10 minutes to prepare), 40 marks.
+• 20 minutes (including 10 minutes to prepare)

 We are confident our assessments will deliver the right results for your students.
 We want to help you to attract students of all abilities to languages and to deliver the assessments and results you and your students deserve.